What is the difference between epoxy and polyurea-polyaspartic?

 How long will it take to finish coating my floor?

-Installation times vary from 1 to 2 days…with two days being the average.
-Once installation is complete, we ask our customers not to walk on the floor for at least 24 hours.
-Regarding vehicular parking, typically 48 hours is sufficient, however, cure times can vary depending upon the substrate, weather conditions and the type of coating system installed.
+Installation times vary from 1 to 3 days…with 2 days being the average.
+Once installation is complete, we ask our customers not to walk on the floor or move light items for 24 hours, 48 hours for larger items such as washers/dryers and refrigerators.
+Regarding vehicular parking, 72 hours is sufficient, however, cure times can vary depending upon the substrate, weather conditions and the type of coating system installed

 Can you apply concrete and epoxy floor coatings to other areas of my home?

 Yes, we can!
-We can safely install our interior / residential coating systems in different areas of your home including:
+We can safely install any of our many coating options to any concrete surface in or around your property:

 • Kitchens